Oligocene: Tectonics and paleogeography

 Between 31 and 26 mya, the Ethiopia-Yemen Continental Flood Basalts were emplaced by the East African large igneous province, which also initiated rifting along the Red Sea and Gulf of Aden.

 The Alps were rapidly rising in Europe as the African plate continued to push north into the Eurasian plate, isolating the remnants of the Tethys Sea.
 Sea levels were lower in the Oligocene than in the early Eocene, exposing large coastal plains in Europe and the Gulf Coast and Atlantic Coast of North America.
 The Obik Sea, which had separated Europe from Asia, retreated early in the Oligocene, creating a persistent land connection between the continents.
+The Paratethys Sea stretched from what is now the Balkan Peninsula across Central Asia to the Tian Shan region of what is now Xinjiang.
 There appears to have been a land bridge in the early Oligocene between North America and Europe, since the faunas of the two regions are very similar.
 However, towards the end of the Oligocene, there was a brief marine incursion in Europe.

 The rise of the Himalayas during the Oligocene remains poorly understood.
 One recent hypothesis is that a separate microcontinent collided with south Asia in the early Eocene, and India itself did not collide with south Asia until the end of the Oligocene.
 The Tibetan Plateau may have reached nearly its present elevation by the late Oligocene.

 The Andes first became a major mountain chain in the Oligocene, as subduction became more direct into the coastline.